brianspiering/llm_examples/readme.md

-Applied Examples of Large Language Models (LLM)
+Examples of Applying Large Language Models (LLM)
 ---------

 LLM are incrediblely powerful and pratical.